capitalone/federated-model-aggregation/clients/python_client/README.md

-# Clients
-## Description
-This directory is reserved for webclients that are ready-made to connect to the FMA service with little to no modification
+# Python Client for FMA service
 ## Install and Test
 To install the requirements to test the client:
 ```